 What needs to be understood is during these times Edgewater had no other gangs; therefore, many Edgewater residents did not always understand the importance of this group.
 Another issue is that newspapers, rumors etc… do not account for residents starting trouble with TJOs.
 Of course if you harass a gang they are going to come after you.
 Many, if not the majority of Edgewater, supported TJOs, that you will not find in any newspaper.

 The Thordale Jag Offs was a dangerous gang of stone greasers and was well known in the Uptown, Lakeview and Edgewater communities.
 Every member of TJO wore steel toed boots on a daily basis since they first formed that was used to brutally kick enemies they knocked down.
 Gang members were even known to go as far as wearing football padding and football helmets when they went into a gang fight which made them look like whackos and could intimidate an enemy.

 The most feared names of TJO were Gary Kellas, the leader of the gang and Joe Ganci who was the founder and also the unofficial behind the scenes leader of the gang.
-These two men along with James Oldham were convicted of murder and attempted murder of David Wright and Anthony Hernandez at the intersection of Devon and Lakewood in 1974.
-The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing Wright and wounding Hernandez.
+These two men along with James Oldham were convicted of murder and attempted murder of two men at the intersection of Devon and Lakewood in 1974.
+The three TJOs saw the two men and ordered them to put their hands up as Ganci pulled a shotgun on them and after the men raised their hands Ganci shot both of them killing one man and wounding the other.
 Both victims were gang members but it was never disclosed in court documents their gang affiliation.
 The men were charged with murder and Joe Ganci got the harshest sentence and ended up spending the rest of his life in prison until he died after being sick in solitary confinement at Menard Correction Center (People vs. Ganci, 1978).